systeminit/si/README.md

 This will run the web application, which you can access by navigating to https://localhost:8080.
 Now, you have SI running!

+## Prepare Your Changes

+Navigate to the `Makefile` in the [ci](./ci) directory to see local development targets.
+These targets include code linting, formating, running CI locally, etc.

 ## Architecture